browserengineering/book/book/accessibility.md

 ::: {.further}

-The browser should really not be changing colors on unsuspecting pages.
+The browser should really not be changing colors on unsuspecting pages;
-For example, it'll likely have terrible accessibility outcomes!
+that could have terrible accessibility outcomes!
 Instead web pages [indicate support][dark-mode-post] for dark mode using the `color-scheme` [`meta` tag][meta-tag] or [CSS property][css-prop].
 Before `color-scheme` was standardized, web pages